harry08/springbootdemo/Readme.md

 # Spring Boot REST Service Demo application

-Provides a service to get the current temperature.
+Provides a service to get the current temperature for a specific location.
+The temperature is read from an external service.

+The applicatiion can be executed in 2 modes:
+* Prod mode - The external service is called to read the temperature.
+* Mock mode - The external service is mocked

 ## Run the application